 — Permanent Mission of Pakistan to the UN (@PakistanUN_NY) March 13, 2025

-Speaking on measures to improve financial inclusion of women, the Chairperson told the Roundtable of the Women’s Bank initiative.
+Speaking on measures to improve financial inclusion of women, Umm-e-Laila Azhar briefed about the Women’s Bank initiative of the government of Pakistan.

-Chairperson also highlighted a number of legal reforms that have been made to protect women as well as the opportunities that have been created, like vocational training and entrepreneurial support.
+She also highlighted a number of legal reforms that have been undertaken to protect women as well as the opportunities that have been created, like vocational training and entrepreneurial support.

-On the sidelines, Umm-e-Laila Azhar also met Katrina Fotovat, senior bureau official in the Office of Global Women’s Issues of the US Department of State.
+On the sidelines, the Chairman met Katrina Fotovat, senior bureau official in the Office of Global Women’s Issues of the US Department of State.
 She briefed the bureau official about what Pakistan has done so far for women’s rights.

 Ms. Ume-e-Laila Azhar, chairperson of the National Commission on Status of Women (NCSW) Pakistan, who is in New York to attend #CSW69, held a meeting with Ms. Katrina Fotovat, senior bureau official, Office of Global Women’s Issues, US Department of State today.